 Media and Instructor- Deb Johnston

-A relative newcomer to roller skiing and cross country skiing, I can claim no great sporting achievements, but I do excel at cake eating.
+A relative newcomer to roller skiing and cross country skiing, I can claim no great sporting achievements.
 I have enjoyed many years of downhill skiing and have always thought that skiing uphill was just plain silly.
-But being impressed with the cross country skiing during the Sochi Winter Olympics 2014, and needing a new challenge, I started taking roller ski lessons at the York Sports Village with Martin Roscoe and I haven’t looked back since.
+But being impressed with the cross country skiing during the Sochi Winter Olympics 2014, and needing a new challenge, I started taking roller ski lessons at the York Sports Village with the YDCCSC coaches I haven’t looked back since.
 I’ve become fitter and made many new friends.
-And although cross country skiing was never my intention when I joined the club (I just intended to rollerski), I went on my fourth cross country ski trip this year and I love it, even the up hill.
+And although cross country skiing was never my intention when I joined the club (I just intended to roller ski), I went on my fourth cross country ski trip this year and I love it, even the up hill.
 (Actually that last bit is a lie -I still hanker for a chair lift – but I will persevere……..)

 Facebook Page Administrator-Dave Coulthard